LibraryCarpentry/lc-sql/episodes/02-selecting-sorting-data.md

 ## Sorting

 We can also sort the results of our queries by using the keyword `ORDER BY`.
-Let's create a query that sorts the articles table alphabetically by ISSNs using the `ASC` keyword in conjunction with `ORDER BY`.
+Let's create a query that sorts the articles table in ascending order by ISSNs using the `ASC` keyword in conjunction with `ORDER BY`.

 ~~~
 SELECT *